pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 is a base class for concrete infrastructure factories that help with the construction of persistence objects that use a particular database in a particular way.

-The class method :class:`~eventsourcing.persistence.InfrastructureFactory.construct` will by default construct the library's "plain old Python objects" persistence infrastructure.
+The class method :func:`~eventsourcing.persistence.InfrastructureFactory.construct` will, by default, construct the library's "plain old Python objects" infrastructure :class:`~eventsourcing.popo.Factory`, which uses recorders that simply keep stored events in a data structure in memory (see :mod:`eventsourcing.popo`).

 .. code:: python